services

 As a general rule, the employer must pay 50% of the “employee only” portion of the premium.
 However, there are more rules to consider.
 For instance, if you are a large employer (over 50 employees) then the employee’s portion of the premium for “employee only” coverage cannot exceed the affordability factor for the coverage year (9.12% of the employee household income for 2023).

-While offering group benefits to your employees is a great way to attract and retain quality employees, if you employ less than 50 employees you are not required to offer group health insurance to your employees.
+While offering group benefits to your employees is a great way to attract and retain quality employees, if you employ less than 50, you are not required to offer group health insurance to them.

-• There are many ways to offer benefits to your employees in the place of, or in addition to offering group health insurance.
+- There are many ways to offer benefits to your employees in addition to offering group health insurance.